 D: Systems with Global Impact

-Bina Gupta is Curators’ Research Professor Emerita at University of Missouri-Columbia and Affiliated Faculty, South Asian Studies, University of Pennsylvania.
+Bina Gupta is Curators’ Research Professor Emerita at the University of Missouri-Columbia and Affiliated Faculty, South Asian Studies, University of Pennsylvania.